Skip to main content

 • Verify you authorized the correct Supabase account

-• Check Row Level Security policies in Supabase Dashboard
+• Manually check Row Level Security policies in Supabase Dashboard

 • Verify the user is authenticated if your policies require it